Multiple comparisons problem

-In statistics, the multiple comparisons, multiplicity or multiple testing problem occurs when one considers a set of statistical inferences simultaneously or infers a subset of parameters selected based on the observed values.
+Multiple comparisons, multiplicity or multiple testing problem occurs when many statistical tests are performed on the same dataset.
+Each test has its own chance of a Type I error (false positive), so the overall probability of making at least one false positive increases as the number of tests grows.
+In statistics, this occurs when one simultaneously considers a set of statistical inferences or estimates a subset of selected parameters based on observed values.

-The more inferences are made, the more likely erroneous inferences become.
-Several statistical techniques have been developed to address that problem, typically by requiring a stricter significance threshold for individual comparisons, so as to compensate for the number of inferences being made.
+The probability of false positives is measured through the family-wise error rate (FWER).
+The larger the number of inferences made in a series of tests, the more likely erroneous inferences become.
+Several statistical techniques have been developed to compensate for the number of inferences being made—for example, by requiring a stricter significance threshold for individual comparisons.

 History

 The problem of multiple comparisons received increased attention in the 1950s with the work of statisticians such as Tukey and Scheffé.
 Over the ensuing decades, many procedures were developed to address the problem.
-In 1996, the first international conference on multiple comparison procedures took place in Israel.
+In 1996, the first international conference on multiple comparison procedures took place in Tel Aviv.
+Several researchers are active in this area, for example Emmanuel Candès and Vladimir Vovk.

 Definition

-Multiple comparisons arise when a statistical analysis involves multiple simultaneous statistical tests, each of which has a potential to produce a "discovery."
+Multiple comparisons arise when a statistical analysis involves multiple simultaneous statistical tests, each of which has a potential to produce a "discovery".
 A stated confidence level generally applies only to each test considered individually, but often it is desirable to have a confidence level for the whole family of simultaneous tests.
 Failure to compensate for multiple comparisons can have important real-world consequences, as illustrated by the following examples: